 Mac: Delete any existing Sonant icon from your Applications folder.
 Also, drag the Sonant icon off of your dock.
 Now double-click the newly downloaded Sonant file.
 Drag both the Green and the Blue icons into your Applications folder.

-Run New Version for the First Time (Blue or Green icons)
+Run Sonant for the First Time (Blue or Green icons)

 Sonant leads you through a setup wizard the first time you run it.
 Please read each screen carefully, and adjust the sliders as instructed.
 Pay special attention to the following: